You Can Go Kite Flying Near Kuala Lumpur at Morib Beach

 On my first visit, the high casuarina branches were also adorned with tiny kites, their constant fluttering tails demonstrating the biddable wind.
 They weren't there on my second visit.

 At first I was disappointed.
 But in retrospect it was probably best - I don't think they get systematically removed each time.
 Given that many of the kites are plastic, that's a lot of plastic that could come loose and become litter all over the beach.

 There's just another thing I should mention - it can be blistering hot here.
 The sun is blinding in midday, and you'd feel it even with the steady wind.

 There is ample parking next to the recreational grounds.
-There are rows of little restaurants (mainly local or simple local-fusion or street food cuisine), bathroom facilities, and Muslim prayer rooms.
+There are rows of little restaurants (mainly serving local /simple local-fusion /street food cuisine), bathroom facilities, and Muslim prayer rooms.

-It’s not fancy, but it’s all there so you can enjoy a beachside promenade sort of afternoon.
+It's not fancy, but everything that you need is there so you can enjoy a beachside promenade sort of afternoon.

 Looking for a chill beach escape from KL?
 Check out Morib!
 Looking to go a bit further afield?
 Check out a sample weekend at Port Dickson!